Blue Board (software): Technical innovations

 Among BBS software available in its day, Blue Board was notable in that it made creative use of the computer's limited RAM space, including the shadow RAM behind its ROMs, to store frequently-referenced data such as usernames, passwords, and message headers.
 This allowed the BBS to bypass the C64's notoriously slow floppy disk system for many functions.
 The text of the message bases was kept on floppy disk in RWTS (Read/Write/Track/Sector) mode, bypassing the performance limitations of the 1541 floppy disk drive's file system.
 In addition, the entire BBS program was written in 6510 assembly code, further improving both speed and memory efficiency.
 Another extremely clever innovation was the use of a trick of perception to make the board seem even faster.
-Sikes was unable to eliminate a slight, but noticeable pause before displaying the main prompt, as the software had to do some serious cpu crunching before it was ready for user input.
+Sikes was unable to eliminate a slight, but noticeable pause before displaying the main prompt, as the software had to do some serious CPU crunching before it was ready for user input.
 So he split up the processes into groups and executed each group of routines in between displaying a single character on a line, followed by a carriage return, after which it would perform another processing group, before displaying two characters and a carriage return, more processing, and finally displaying three characters, a carriage return and then the main prompt.
 The default character was an asterisk (*), but could be changed to any character by the sysop.
 Because the software was displaying these series of characters and carriage returns in between processes, the delay before displaying the main prompt was rendered imperceptible.

 Blue Board was one of the first BBSes, and probably the first Commodore 64 BBS, to support features such as voting and one-liners which they called "scribbles."
 Additionally, it reserved a small block of the C64's memory space for external programs that could include additional file transfer capability, or rudimentary games that presaged the door games that would become enormously popular on later BBSes.

 Limitations

 Because all user accounts and message headers are stored in the C64's limited RAM, which had to be shared with the program itself, the program only supported up to nine message areas and nine download file areas.
 Further limitations include a maximum of 239 user accounts, and a four-character password length.

-Each time the BBS was started, the sysop would have to enter the time of day, because the Commodore 64 has no real-time clock hardware.
+Each time the BBS was started, the sysop would have to manually enter the time of day, because the Commodore 64 has no real-time clock hardware.

 In addition, starting up the program was cumbersome.
 First, the program itself had to be loaded and run, then the RAM-resident user and message data had to be loaded, and then the disk had to be replaced with the message text disk.
 The whole process took several minutes.